performlikemj/neighborhood-united/docs/CHEF_MEAL_SHARES_SOP.md

 ### Viewing Orders
 1. Click **"Orders"** in the sidebar
-2. See all meal orders
+2. See all meal share orders
 3. Filter by status or date

 ### Order Information

 Each order shows:
 - Customer name
-- Event/Meal name
+- Meal share/Meal name
 - Quantity
 - Total amount
 - Status